AElfProject/aelf-docs/docs/resources/whitepaper-2/09/index.md

 The Sequencer is responsible for ordering transactions and constantly updating the global state:

-1. Transaction Ordering: Retrieves transactions from the pool and adds them to the state.
+1. **Transaction Ordering**: Retrieves transactions from the pool and adds them to the state.

-2. State Transition: Collaborates with the Executor to process transactions and update the state.
+2. **State Transition**: Collaborates with the Executor to process transactions and update the state.

-3. Trustworthy Finality: Once the Sequencer adds a transaction to the state, it shares this information with other nodes, making the transaction final.
-Other nodes need to trust that the transaction has been added to the state until they receive data availability (DA) and validity (ZKP) confirmations, as detailed below in the **Transaction Journey on aelf ZK-Rollup section below.**
+3. **Trustworthy Finality**: Once the Sequencer adds a transaction to the state, it shares this information with other nodes, making the transaction final.
+Other nodes need to trust that the transaction has been added to the state until they receive data availability (DA) and validity (ZKP) confirmations, as detailed below in **[Transaction Journey on aelf ZK-Rollup](https://docs.aelf.dev/resources/whitepaper-2/09/#transaction-journey-on-aelf-zk-rollup).**

 #### Aggregator

 The Aggregator is responsible for submitting proofs of the validity of the Layer 2 state to Layer 1.
 To achieve this, it takes batches ordered by the Sequencer and interacts with Provers to generate Zero-Knowledge Proofs (ZKPs).
 To efficiently accomplish this, the Aggregator will:

 1. Coordinate with one or more Provers
 2. Aggregate proofs for multiple batches, where a single proof can validate multiple batches

 #### Bridge